Language Models Learn Universal Representations of Numbers and Here's Why You Should Care: Universality of Sinusoidal Representations of Numbers

-Results of probes' cross-layer generalization for Llama 1B are displayed in \autoref{fig:placeholder-x-layers}, with largely consistent results for other models in Appendix~\ref{appendix:cross_layer_gen}.
-We observe that probes fitted on a concrete layer's representations (\Cref{fig:placeholder-x-layers}a) generalize outstandingly well to close-by layers, with the exception of the first and the last layer.
-This trend reveals that language models \textbf{operate mostly in a consistent representation} of numbers that is \textbf{universal across their computations}, undergoing only minor shifts across layers.
-This trend is also corroborated by multi-layer probes evaluated in heldout-layer fashion, reaching an accuracy between 95 and 100\% across all intermediate layers and three models of diverse sizes and families.
-This result has practical implications for future work in numeric interpretability --- showing that we can train universal, yet highly \textit{accurate} probes for intermediate layers of a broad set of language models\footnote{We will release our training scripts, together with reproducibility guidelines for training universal probes, in a final version of this paper}.
+Results of probes' cross-layer generalization for Llama 1B are displayed in \Cref{fig:placeholder-x-layers}.
+We observe that probes fitted on a concrete layer's representations (\Cref{fig:one-v-one}) generalize outstandingly well to both close-by and more distant layers, with the exception of the first and the last layer.
+This trend reveals that language models \textbf{operate in a consistent representation} of numbers that is \textbf{universal throughout their computation}, undergoing only minor shifts across layers.
+This trend is also corroborated by multi-layer probes evaluated in heldout-layer fashion (\Cref{fig:all-v-one}), reaching a close-to 100\% accuracy across \textit{all} intermediate layers and six models of diverse sizes and families.
+This result has practical implications for future work in numeric interpretability --- showing that we can train universal, yet highly \textit{accurate} probes for intermediate layers of a broad set of language models.\makeatletter\ifacl@anonymize\footnote{Training scripts, together with reproducibility guidelines, will be provided upon acceptance.}\fi\makeatother

-Cross-layer evaluation indicates that models' internal representations tend to differ from the input/output embeddings.
-We find a notable discrepancy in the \textit{sparsity} of their representation; Whereas the input/output embeddings represent numbers in a more \textit{distributed} fashion, hidden layers use a small number of consistently-ordered sin features.

-This is visualized in \Cref{fig:sparsity}, showing that intermediate layers in Llama 1B lead to probes with very few weights with values $> 10^{-5}$.

-We hypothesize that this discrepancy can be caused by the models' computational and optimization mechanics.
-As cross-entropy loss is minimized by confident one-hot predictions, models can benefit from using more features to create higher dissimilarity (separability) of tokens.
-In contrast, internal representations are not subject to direct optimization pressure and might benefit from fewer but more informative features.

-Nevertheless, we note that this trend is pertinent across different models to a different extent: OLMo 7B and Phi 15B learn more distributed features also across the intermediate layers --- which, in turn, also leads to a better generalization of universal probes (\autoref{fig:placeholder-x-layers}b), but still causing an outstanding drop in held-out accuracy compared to other layers.
-Finally, we note that the models' sparsity profile does not relate to reported performances on arithmetic tasks \cite{kadlčík2025pretrainedlanguagemodelslearn} and it also does not necessarily determine the accuracy of probes trained specifically for particular layer(s) (\Cref{fig:perf-l2l}).